When you've made the decision to study, it's important to do your research and ask course providers plenty of questions before enrolling in a course.

 13. What textbooks do you use, and are these included?

-We use a variety of texts from different publishers depending on the course.
-For most courses we provide PDF textbooks for free with the course, along with a range of extra learning materials to supplement the course content.
-Where PDF texts are provided, students also have the option to purchase hard copy textbooks for a small fee if required.
-Our more advanced accounting units and courses require the purchase of textbooks directly from the publisher.
-Applied Education students receive a discount on multiple-book orders.
+We provide a variety of learning material depending on the course.
+For most courses we provide digital training manuals for free with the course, along with a range of extra learning materials to supplement the course content.
+Digital training manuals are non-printable and non-editable, however for most courses students also have the option to purchase hard copy manuals.
+The diploma and advanced diploma level accounting units require the purchase of textbooks directly from the publisher.
+Applied Education students receive a discount.

 14. Do you include any professional memberships?